Code Static Analysis with OpenRewrite and AI Skills

 • GitLeak: scan passwords, token & PII on codebase, database, logs and key-value storages for leaks.

-• Scan with custom-development OpenRewrite recipes designed to handle taint data flow analyze
+• Scan with custom-development OpenRewrite recipes into CSV files for AI taint data flow analyze

-• Endpoint Extraction: Automatically identifying and mapping API surface areas across thousands of controllers.
+• Endpoint Extraction: Identifying and mapping API surface areas across thousands of Spring controllers.

-• Taint sink Extraction: collect potential vulnerabilities snippets for further AI evaluation.
+• Taint sink Extraction: collect potential vulnerabilities snippets.

 • All non-literal string concatenation: URLs, shells, directories, HTML Tags…